Discrete Choice with Endogenous Peer Selection: Introduction

-Similar to \citet{kashaev2019peer} and \citet{kashaev2025peer}, we study a continuous-time discrete choice model with social interactions.
-A finite set of agents is connected by links that identify potential peers.
-These links are known by the agents but not by the researcher.
+Similarly to \citet{kashaev2019peer} and \citet{kashaev2025peer}, we study a continuous-time discrete choice model with social interactions.
+The network specifies the set of potential peers (referred to as reference group) of each agent.
+These connections are known by the agents, but not by the researcher.
 At random times governed by independent Poisson alarm clocks, an agent wakes up and selects an alternative from a finite menu.
-When the clock rings, the agent first randomly draws a subset of peers, called the active set, from the fixed set of her connected peers.
-The probability of selecting any given peer depends on the current choices of the agent and her peers, allowing agents to pay more attention to peers that behave similarly.
-Conditional on the active set, the agent evaluates the alternatives under the influence of the active peers and then selects an option.
+When the clock rings, the agent first draws a subset of peers, the \emph{active peer set} or \emph{active peers}, from her reference group.
+The probability of selecting any given peer depends on the current choices of the agent and her peers, allowing agents to pay more attention to peers that have selected similar alternatives.
+The agent evaluates the alternatives under the influence of the active peers and then selects an option.
 The resulting profile of choices evolves according to a continuous-time Markov process.
-We show that if the researcher observes the choices of all agents over a long period of time, then she can recover the social network (that is, the set of potential peers for each agent), the peer selection mechanism, and the random preferences of each agent captured by the distribution over the choice set conditional on realization of the choices of the active peers.
+We show that (under some restrictions) if the researcher observes the choices of all agents in the population over a long period of time, then she can recover the social network (i.e., the reference group for each agent), the peer selection mechanism, and the random preferences of each agent captured by the distribution over the choice set conditional on realization of the choices of the active peers.

-We offer conditions under which there is a unique equilibrium.
-In our model, this is an invariant distribution over the set of choice configurations that specifies the frequency of each profile of choices in the long run.
+The modeling restrictions ensure the existence of a unique equilibrium.
+This equilibrium is characterized by an invariant distribution over the set of choice configurations, which describes the long-run frequencies of each possible choice profile.
 For the identification of the model, the important feature is that the invariant distribution has full support.
-Since the probability of selecting a peer is affected by previous choices of connected agents, which are determined by the equilibrium distribution, the realized equilibrium distribution over random active sets is endogenous.
+Since the probability of selecting a peer is affected by previous choices of connected agents, which are determined by the equilibrium distribution, the realized distribution over random active peer sets is endogenous.